TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

 .. method:: EntityResolver.resolveEntity(publicId, systemId)

-   Resolve the system identifier of an entity and return either the system identifier to read from as a string, or an InputSource to read from.
+   Resolve the system identifier of an entity and return either the system identifier to read kutoka as a string, or an InputSource to read kutoka.
 The default implementation returns *systemId*.